DIVISION A - HORTICULTURE

 Rules for Horticulture Division:

-1. Entry registrations due by 7 pm Monday Sept 22nd.
-Late registrations accepted until Thursday Sept 25th 5 pm with double the fee
+1. Entry registrations due by 7 pm the Monday before the fair.
+Late registrations accepted until the Thursday before the fair 5 pm with double the fee

 2. All produce must be grown by exhibitor (participant)